 Don’t be ashamed of your strength, healthy body, or being able to climb hella stairs!
 Don’t be ashamed of sharing how different you feel now that you’ve made adjustments in activity & nutrition, that’s wonderful!
-Celebrate that!
 Take selfies celebrating your strong body!
 But health isn’t synonymous with weight loss.
 Please don’t promote weight loss shakes or systems, or perpetuate products that imply thinness as the pinnacle of health.
 If losing weight was a goal with you and your doctor, and it was the right answer for you, go ahead.
 I personally think the medical industry is way behind in understanding nutrition and the incredible things fat cells can accomplish, but your body is your business.
 I just wonder what it would look like if folks treated their weight loss kind of like religion.
 If someone asks, share away!
 But your ideology is different than mine, and for a lot of people, weight loss as a goal is rooted in shame.
 Also?
 Fat people can be healthy.
-People will find different ways to help support their bodies, for instance, seeing if gundry md vital reds supplements are an added benefit as well as multivitamins, there is an endless list in which we can help support ourselves and our individual wellbeings.
+I don’t need to lose weight to feel good or strong or beautiful, and I especially don’t need anyone else telling me to.